DevreeseJorik/pokemon-diamond-tetris-english/README.md

 [^1]: The top left is 1, the next to the right is 2, ..., and the bottom right is 30.

 [^2]: The base is the starting address of the save data and is determined randomly when the software is launched.
-For the Japanese version of Diamond, the value is stored at 0x02108818.
+For the English version of Diamond, the value is stored at 0x02106FC0.

 ### Changing the event ID of the NPC
 The NPC event ID is stored at address base + 0x00024EF4.
 Change the value at this address to 0x973B.